Read Report | Key Findings | Explore Dashboard | Take Action

 California’s students and families are facing some of the toughest challenges we may see in our lifetime.
-COVID laid bare the increasing need for health and mental health supports, as well as the low access to those services for historically marginalized communities.
+The pandemic laid bare the increasing need for health and mental health supports, as well as the low access to those services for historically marginalized communities.

-As the statewide organization leading the movement to put health care in schools, particularly through school-based health centers (SBHCs), the California School-Based Health Alliance set an audacious goal to increase the number of SBHCs in California to 500 by 2030.
+As the statewide organization leading the movement to put health care in schools, particularly through school-based health centers and wellness centers (SBHCs/WCs), the California School-Based Health Alliance has made available the Student Health Indexnewly updated in 2023 to identify the counties, districts, and schools where new SBHCs will have the greatest return on investment for improving student health and education equity.

 SBHCs Are a Proven Approach to Health & Education Equity